View on GitHub

 $ cargo run --release -- server

-# Switch songs one after another (Terminal 2)
+# Switch songs continuously (Terminal 2)

 $ cargo run --release -- client music2.json